Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/communication-compliance-plan.md

 ## <a name="ready-to-get-started"></a>¿Está listo para empezar?

-Para configurar el cumplimiento de comunicaciones para su organización de Microsoft 365, vea Configure communication compliance for Microsoft 365 or check out the [case study for Contoso](communication-compliance-case-study.md) and how they quickly configured a communication compliance policy to monitor for inappropriate content in [Microsoft Teams,](communication-compliance-configure.md) Exchange Online, and Yammer communications.
+Para configurar el cumplimiento de comunicaciones para su organización de [Microsoft 365,](communication-compliance-configure.md) vea Configure communication compliance for Microsoft 365 or check out the [case study for Contoso](communication-compliance-case-study.md) y how they quickly configured a communication compliance policy to monitor for inappropriate content in Microsoft Teams, Exchange Online y Yammer comunicaciones.